anthonymiyoro/errorFixes/bot_deploy.md

 	```

-6. Once filled, save your config.py file and can then run ``` git push heroku master ``` in your terminal to publish the changes you've made.
-Head over to the heroku [dashboard](https://dashboard.heroku.com/apps) and select your previously created app.
+6. Once filled, save your config.py file and then head over to the heroku [dashboard](https://dashboard.heroku.com/apps) and select your previously created app.

 7. Once selected you should se something similar to the image below: